CDG - YTO

 • Which airlines offer Wi-Fi service onboard planes from Paris to Toronto?

-Lufthansa, Air Canada, Air France, Delta, and Virgin Atlantic offer inflight Wi-Fi service on the Paris to Toronto flight route.
+Lufthansa, Air Canada, and Air France offer inflight Wi-Fi service on the Paris to Toronto flight route.

 • Which aircraft models fly most regularly from Paris to Toronto?